 and values of the environmental engineering profession.

-positions of greater responsibility in their workplace, their profession,
+positions of greater responsibility in their workplace, their profession, and

-Franciscan perspective as they shape culture in their workplace, their
+perspective as they shape culture in their workplace, their community, and

 objectives 1-4 with a commitment to life-long learning and continuous

-following outcomes upon graduation with a Bachelor of Science in
+following outcomes upon graduation with a Bachelor of Science in Environmental

-in the Lab, as well as to analyze and interpret data (in more than one major
+as well as to analyze and interpret data (in more than one major environmental

 environmental engineering focus areas, e.g., air, water, land, environmental